Saumik17rkl/GroqAI-Chat-Streamlit-App/README.md

-# Groq Chat Streamlit App
+# Neurochat Chat Streamlit App

 ## Overview
 Groq Chat is a Streamlit-based chatbot application that allows users to interact with various AI models, including Google's Gemma and Meta's LLaMA.
 The app provides an intuitive interface for real-time chat, model selection, and dynamic token allocation.